Best Fruit Juice for High Blood Pressure

 • Fiber – 7 grams

 In a blood pressure study, 51 adults drank about 11 ounces of pomegranate juice every day for four weeks.
-At the end of the study, systolic blood pressure decreased 3.14 mmHg and diastolic 2.33 mmHg 2.
+At the end of the study, systolic blood pressure decreased 3.14 mmHg and diastolic 2.33 mmHg ((National Center for Biotechnology Information: Effects of pomegranate juice supplementation on pulse wave velocity and blood pressure in healthy young and middle-aged men and women)).

 Additional research published just a few years ago, reviewed eight previous studies.
 They investigated the effects of pomegranate juice consumption and blood pressure.
 The studies showed a significant reduction in both systolic and diastolic blood pressure.
-They concluded it would be beneficial to include pomegranate juice in a heart-healthy diet 3.
+They concluded it would be beneficial to include pomegranate juice in a heart-healthy diet ((National Center for Biotechnology Information: Effects of pomegranate juice on blood pressure)).

 I wrote an article dedicated to just Pomegranate juice which covers everything including how much to drink.
 Check it out right here, Pomegranate Juice Lowers Blood Pressure.